Ed Westfall: Retirement

 Westfall retired having played 1226 career NHL games, scoring 231 goals and 394 assists for 625 points.

+Westfall splits his residence between Manhattan New York and Naples Florida.
+He is a father of five, grandfather of five, and recently became a great-grandfather.

 After the end of his playing days, Westfall became the Islanders' color commentator for what was then known as SportsChannel New York.
-He was often dubbed "18" by his confidant and broadcasting partner Jiggs McDonald because during his playing career he wore that number.
-He was also known by that nickname by his former Islander teammates.
-Westfall continued in that position until he retired in 1998.
-Former NHL player Joe Micheletti took his spot in the broadcast booth.
+He was often dubbed "18" by his confidant and broadcasting partner Jiggs McDonald because, during his playing career, he wore that number and by his former Islander teammates.
+Westfall continued in that position until he retired in 1998, and former St. Louis Blues player Joe Micheletti replaced him in the broadcast booth.
 He made occasional appearances on Islanders' broadcasts for several seasons after that.

-Westfall was part of CTV's broadcast team for the 1984 Canada Cup tournament.
-He provided reports and did interviews from ice level.
+Westfall was part of CTV's broadcast team for the 1984 Canada Cup tournament and select NHL on CTV broadcasts.
+He provided reports and did interviews from the ice level.

 On November 19, 2011, Westfall was inducted into the New York Islanders Hall of Fame.
 The Islanders held "Ed Westfall Night" in his honor.
 He and his former partner in the booth "Jiggs" McDonald called the second period in the game that night between two of his former teams, the New York Islanders and the Boston Bruins.

+In 2023, he was named one of the top 100 Bruins players of all time.

+In 2023 the Peconic Hockey Foundation opened a skating arena in Long Island named in Westfall's honor.
+The foundation also gave him their lifetime achievement award.

+He was inducted into the New York State Hockey Hall of Fame in 2024.